wandb/docs/docs/guides/app/features/panels/line-plot/smoothing.md

 ## Running Average

-Running average is a simple smoothing algorithm that replaces a point with the average of points in a window before and after the given x value.
+Running average is a smoothing algorithm that replaces a point with the average of points in a window before and after the given x value.
 See "Boxcar Filter" at [https://en.wikipedia.org/wiki/Moving_average](https://en.wikipedia.org/wiki/Moving_average).
 The selected parameter for running average tells Weights and Biases the number of points to consider in the moving average.

-Running average is a simple, trivial to replicate smoothing algorithm.
-If your points are spaced unevenly on the x-axis Gaussian Smoothing may be a better choice.
+Consider using Gaussian Smoothing if your points are spaced unevenly on the x-axis.

-Here's what this looks like [in the app](https://wandb.ai/carey/smoothing-example/reports/W-B-Smoothing-Features--Vmlldzo1MzY3OTc#4.-running-average):
+The following image demonstrates how a running app looks like [in the app](https://wandb.ai/carey/smoothing-example/reports/W-B-Smoothing-Features--Vmlldzo1MzY3OTc#4.-running-average):

 ![](/images/app_ui/running_average.png)